zivl/react-workshop/handout/immutablejs-overview.md

 ### Structural Sharing

-It seems to be a good thing to have **persistent immutable data structures** in JavaScript.
-Since persistent data structures are not native to the language the only solution is to create an API which would wrap mutable data and enable the users to use it as if it was immutable.
-Under the covers this API would make a copy of the mutable data, **FREEZE** the original data to prevent any changes, perform certain change to the copy and then return it.
+It seems to be a good idea to have **persistent immutable data structures** in JavaScript.
+Even though we can manually copy and freeze objects (as well as arrays and function) it would be still great to have some API that would enable us to use **immutable data structures**.
+The reason for that is because manual copying has the following problems:
-Couple potential issues with this approach are:

-1. Might cost too much memory since we keep too many copies and,
+  1. Might cost too much **memory** since we keep too many copies and,
   2. Too many **copy** operations is expensive.

-However, we don't necessarily have to inefficiently copy and cache the data.
+However, we don't necessarily have to inefficiently copy and cache the original data, instead we can have a smart implementation of an API that does all that very efficient.
-In fact **ImmutableJS** takes advantage of **structural sharing** which is implemented with **[Hash Map Tries](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)** and **[Vector Tries](http://hypirion.com/musings/understanding-persistent-vector-pt-1)**.
+In fact **ImmutableJS** is a great example of such API which takes advantage of **structural sharing** implemented with **[Hash Map Tries](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)** and **[Vector Tries](http://hypirion.com/musings/understanding-persistent-vector-pt-1)**.

 ### ImmutableJS API
 ImmutableJS is a library which is inspired by the lack of **persistent** data structures and the difficulty of tracking mutation and maintaining state.